 EKLIPSE Expert Working Group member

-I also work as a research consultant for the International Panel of Experts on Sustainable Food Systems.
+I have also worked as a research consultant for the International Panel of Experts on Sustainable Food Systems.
 Most recently, I collaborated on a political economy analysis of successful transitions to local and regional agroecological food systems.
 The report “Breaking away from industrial food and farming systems: Seven case studies of agroecological transition” was published in October 2018.

 I further contributed background research, provided literature reviews and drafted sections of the 2017 report “Unravelling the Food–Health Nexus: Addressing practices, political economy, and power relations to build healthier food systems“.